 - Temporary weather-proofing.

-The first step is preparing the site for construction.
-After that, people will see steel framing and scaffolding progressively being erected.
+In the latter part of 2020 people will see steel framing and scaffolding progressively being erected.
 We estimate stabilisation will take between 18 and 24 months.

 Ten areas of work are planned, however the order is indicative only, and may change and/or overlap.